percona/k8spsmdb-docs/docs/TLS.md

 The internal certificate is also used as an authorization method.

-Using and/or enforcing TLS is controlled by the `tls.mode` Custom Resource option, which can be set to `allowTLS`, `preferTLS` (default choice), `requireTLS`, or `disabled`:
+TLS usage is controlled by the `tls.mode` Custom Resource option, which can be set to `allowTLS`, `preferTLS` (default choice), `requireTLS`, or `disabled`: